 Out of Mind

 A hybrid lecture-performance that explores the neuroscience of depression.

 Out of Mind is a fusion of experimental theatre and experimental neuroscience developed and presented by neuroscientist Allison Waters, PhD, and theatre artist Tannis Kowalchuk.
 The project draws on tools of inquiry from both fields to investigate how the brain constructs emotion in depression and wellness.
 The performance-lecture presents rationale, methods and results of a laboratory study that measured the brain of an actress as she embodied extreme emotional states.
-This research takes as its premise evidence that emotion is not solely triggered in the brain but constructed through the integration of bodily experience and language.
-Results instruct the design of neurotechnologies to treat depression.
-Out of Mind reflects a reciprocal exchange between scientist and artist: the creation of a conference presentation that disrupts the lecture format with creative elements from theatre arts.
-In doing so, the piece comments on the process of discovery as well as highlights a relational context that is rarely acknowledged in conventional scientific discourse.
-In both theatre and scientific laboratories, Out of Mind has been in development for three years.
+Out of Mind has been in development for three years.
 It is supported by funding from the Ensemble Studio Theatre / Sloan New Play Development Fund.
-Works-in-progress have been produced at Hurleyville Arts Centre, NACL Theatre, and at The Delaware Valley Arts Alliance.
-The scientific research project is on-going at the Center for Advanced Circuit Therapeutics, Icahn School of Medicine (NY, NY).
+Co-produced at Hurleyville Arts Centre and NACL Theatre.